 Phone.com is also the best at international calling.
 With an unlimited plan, you can make free outgoing calls to landlines in Canada, France, Germany Israel, Italy, Netherlands, Puerto Rico and United Kingdom and rates for other countries are low compared to competitors.
 Phone.com even gives you the option to purchase an international phone number for as little as $5/month, so you can avoid international fees if you make a lot of calls to a particular country.

-With Phone.com, you have the option of using a mobile phone or desktop softphone app instead of a VoIP handset.
-This means a tech-savvy user could theoretically get up and running in minutes.
-The downside is you don’t get a setup specialist like you do with Nextiva and the customer support is not as effective.
-For small business owners who aren’t as tech-savvy, we recommend using
+The downside to Phone.com is you don’t get a setup specialist like you do with Nextiva and the customer support is not as effective.
+The smaller network size can also make it more prone to reliability issues.
+For small business owners who aren’t as tech-savvy, we recommend using Nextiva.

 When to use a VoIP provider besides Nextiva, Phone.com or RingCentral